 [END EQUATION]

 In this equation, zi is a set of weights proportional to the frequency of cases in the strata: (ai+bi)1s(ai+bi).
-These weights not used to balance the data but to give more influence to larger strata.
-The difference in each stratum is shown as di and calculated as the average of treated patients across the strata minus average of controls across the same strata, or
+These weights are not used to balance the data but to give more influence to larger strata.
+The difference in each stratum is shown as di and calculated as the average of treated patients across the strata minus the average of controls across the same strata, or

 [INSERT EQUATION]